Skip to content

 What is GSP?

-GSP (Graphic Server Protocol) is a backend-agnostic Python library for describing and rendering 2D and 3D scientific visualizations.
+GSP (Graphics Server Protocol) is a backend-agnostic Python library for describing and rendering 2D and 3D scientific visualizations.
 It defines a single declarative scene model — canvas, viewports, cameras, visuals, transforms, geometry, materials — and dispatches that scene to one of several interchangeable rendering backends at runtime.
-The same visualization code runs against a CPU-bound Matplotlib renderer, a GPU-accelerated Datoviz/Vulkan renderer, or a Flask-based network renderer without modification.
+The same scene description can run against the Matplotlib reference renderer, the network renderer, and optional Datoviz surfaces when the matching legacy wrapper or v0.4 capability-gated adapter is available.
 Backend selection is a one-line change; the scene description is invariant.

 Motivation